 The food, much to my surprise, was really good.
 Sara decided to try something spicy.
 It must have been hot as hell because, after one bite of whatever it was she ordered, she was drenched in sweat, her nose was running, her eyes were watery and her lips were bright red.
-We were less than an hour into lunch when Sara turned green and announced, with some urgency, she needed to find the nearest bathroom.
+We were less than thirty minutes into lunch when Sara turned green and announced, with some urgency, she needed to find the nearest bathroom.
 The only unoccupied bathroom was next door to my room.
 She scurried off.
 I paid the bill and went back to my room.
 The wall between my room and the bathroom was probably made of cardboard because I heard some of the most horrendous noises imaginable emanating from that bathroom.
 At full volume.
 Noises that haunt me to this day.

 If you are interested in losing all possible notions of the feminine mystique then listen to a woman suffering an industrial-strength case of lower gastrointestinal distress.
 Oh, that’ll cure you.
 It sounded like she was passing either live organs or live animals followed by the delicate sound of thirty whoopee-cushions going off simultaneously.
 There was the periodic reverberation that plastic explosives make upon detonation.
 Then more whoopee-cushions.
 I was about to ask if she’d inadvertently left an incendiary device in her bottom but she didn’t seem in the mood for much dialogue.

 Thirty minutes later, a very pale Sara emerged and walked into my room.
 She appeared to have been run over by a truck.
 She stared straight ahead with a sad-puppy facial expression.